msimonborg/odd_job/README.md

 Job pools for Elixir OTP applications, written in Elixir.

+Use OddJob when you want to limit concurrency of background processing in your Elixir app.
+A good use case is forcing backpressure on calls to external APIs.

 ## Installation

 The package can be installed by adding `odd_job` to your list of dependencies in `mix.exs`: